gotmachine/MandatoryRCS/README.md

 # MandatoryRCS

 This plugin revisit the balance between the overpowered reaction wheels and RCS thrusters which are useless outside of docking situations.
-It does not propose a more realistic simulation of reaction wheels but is collection of tweaks aimed at limiting their functions and balancing the gameplay.
+It does not propose a more realistic simulation of reaction wheels but is a collection of tweaks aimed at limiting their functions and balancing the gameplay.
 Reaction wheels are turned into stabilizers, preventing your vessel to spin out of control and keeping it pointed at the direction you choose in the SAS autopilot.
 But you can't use them to initiate a rotation, this mean that you always need a few RCS thrusters to be able to control your vessel orientation.

 ## Features